 The CES and the C&LM Plan both call out the need for deeper energy efficiency measures to be undertaken in Connecticut homes.
 The Green Bank sees an opportunity to support high efficiency heating, cooling and hot water equipment upgrades.
 Additionally, there is a growing focus on whole home performance as an industry in the state.
 The TAM is 870,000 consumers (the approximate number of owner occupied 1-4 unit homes in the state) and \$7 billion of investment, assuming an average installed cost of \$8,000 per project.
-Industry estimates indicate that 1 in 7 homeowners pursue an upgrade or replacement that impacts energy consumption each year, or approximately 124,000 homes per year in Connecticut.
+Industry estimates indicate that 1 in 7 homeowners pursue an upgrade or replacement that impacts energy consumption each year63, or approximately 124,000 homes per year in Connecticut.
 The SAM represents 35,000 homeowners and \$280 million of investment each year, assuming about one third of consumers will use state financing and 85% can credit qualify for Green Bank financing.

-Based on Smart-E project data through February 29th, 2016, the Green Bank has financed 421 projects incorporating high efficiency heating, cooling, hot water equipment, insulation, windows and other efficiency measures.
-Therefore, the Green Bank's share of the TAM is 0.05%, and 0.40% of the annual SAM on average over the last 3 years.
-The Green Bank's Smart-E financing for deeper residential energy efficiency projects is one of a variety of financing products used for investment in home heating equipment and other efficiency upgrades.
-Personal loans, home equity loans, utility administered loans (such as the EnergizeCT Heating Loan), and until June 2016 the Connecticut Housing Investment Fund's (CHIF) Residential Energy Efficiency and Energy Conservation Loan financing programs also play a role in meeting needs of a variety of households in Connecticut.
-Since a variety of diverse financing products will continue to be important to reach the scale of investment needed, the Green Bank will actively coordinate its efforts with DEEP, the utilities, EEB, and other entities to ensure programs that source their capital from private sources (such as Smart-E) are not undermined by those that use ratepayer sources of capital.
-At the same time the Green Bank will work with the parties to ensure the availability of financing for almost all demographics, including most low and moderate income households.
+Based on Smart-E project data through February 2016, the Green Bank has financed 421 projects incorporating high efficiency heating, cooling, hot water equipment, insulation, windows and other efficiency measures.
+The Green Bank's share of the TAM is 0.05%, and 0.40% of the annual SAM on average over the last three years.
+The Green Bank's Smart-E financing for deeper residential energy efficiency projects currently competes against the EnergizeCT Heating Loan, and through June 2016 also competed against the Connecticut Housing Investment Fund's (CHIF) Residential Energy Efficiency and Energy Conservation Loan financing programs.
+Both are ratepayer-subsidized financing products, with the Heating Loan legislatively mandated through 2019; however, CHIF will be joining the Smart-E program in July 2016.
+DEEP's stated policy is that ratepayer-subsidized products should be positioned such that they do not undermine products backed by private capital.
 This is an ongoing area of focus for DEEP, the Green Bank, the utilities and EEB.